MariamFalahi/Portfolio/README.md

 # Portfolio
-## In this respository you can find the codes for the follwing projects:
+## In this repository, you will find code implementations for the following projects:

+### Desktop Cleaner and Files Organizer:
-  - Desktop cleaner and files organizer: In this project we develop a python code to move all the files on the desktop to a specific folder and then classify the files into different sub-folders according to their type.
-The code runs in the computer background to perform the cleaning and organizing tasks according to a pre-define schedule using Task Sceduler.
+This Python project focuses on decluttering the desktop by relocating all files to a designated folder.
+Subsequently, it classifies these files into distinct sub-folders based on their types.
+The code operates in the background, executing scheduled cleaning and organizing tasks through Task Scheduler.

-  - Data cleaning: Jobs data scapped from Glassdoor website are cleaned and processed to be used in the next project (Tech jobs dashboard).
-Although the data was cleaned, it was cleaned and processed again using      python to fit the structure of the dashboard.
-The original dataset can be found in Kaggle through this link: https://www.kaggle.com/datasets/rashikrahmanpritom/data-science-job-posting-on-glassdoor.
+### Data Cleaning:
+This project involves the cleaning and preprocessing of job data scraped from the Glassdoor website.
+The refined data serves as a foundation for the subsequent project, the Tech Jobs Dashboard.
+Despite an initial cleaning process, additional refinement was carried out using Python to align with the dashboard's structure.
+The original dataset is accessible on Kaggle via the following link: https://www.kaggle.com/datasets/rashikrahmanpritom/data-science-job-posting-on-glassdoor.

+### FIFA World Cup in Numbers:
-  - Fifa Worldcup in Numbers: Records of all previuos games from 1930 to 2022 are explored using SQL by solving 10 queries.
-The dataset can be found in Kaggle website through this link:https://www.kaggle.com/datasets/iamsouravbanerjee/fifa-football-world-cup-dataset.
+This project delves into the historical records of FIFA World Cup games spanning from 1930 to 2022.
+The exploration is facilitated using SQL, addressing 10 specific queries.
+The dataset can be obtained from Kaggle using this link: https://www.kaggle.com/datasets/iamsouravbanerjee/fifa-football-world-cup-dataset.

+### Machine Learning (Classification):
-  - MachineLearning (classification): In this project, multiple classification models are trained, tested and evaluated to select the best model that will results in higher accuracy in classifying the breast cancer tumor to benign (non-cancerous) or malignant (cancerous) based on the characteristists of the tumor.
-The data was provided by the University of Wisconsin and can be found in Kaggle website through this link: https://www.kaggle.com/datasets/roustekbio/breast-cancer-csv.
+This Python-based project involves training, testing, and evaluating multiple classification models.
+The objective is to identify the most accurate model for classifying breast cancer tumors as benign or malignant based on their characteristics.
+The dataset, sourced from the University of Wisconsin, is available on Kaggle through the following link: https://www.kaggle.com/datasets/roustekbio/breast-cancer-csv.